Rinnegatamante/yoyoloader_vita/README.md

 ## Credits

 - TheFloW for the original .so loader.
-- JohnnyonFlame for GMSLoader used as reference for some implementations and for generic advices.
+- JohnnyonFlame for GMLoader used as reference for some implementations and for generic advices.
 - Once13One for the Livearea assets and the README showcase image.
 - hatoving for the German translation.
 - BetterWinds and SofyUchiha for the Spanish translation.